 - costs linked to getting a new job

 - repaying loans taken for the above item

-Credit unions offer an alternative to borrowing from, or saving with national banks.
-Credit unions are owned and democratically controlled by it's members and offer a range of financial services including loans and savings accounts.
+Credit unions are an alternative to borrowing from or saving with national banks.
+They’re owned and controlled by their members and offer a range of services including loans and savings accounts.

-Many Credit unions are willing to offer loans to members even when they have been turned down by banks.
-See the Credit Unions website for more information.
+Many credit unions are willing to offer loans to members even when they have been turned down by banks.